cohesion-org/deepseek-go/README.md

 To use the Deepseek API, you need an API key.
 You can obtain one by signing up on the [Deepseek website](https://platform.deepseek.com/api_keys)

+## Ollama

+Deepseek-go supports the usage of Ollama, but because of Ollama not following OpenAI policy, there are some extra types you need to be aware about.
+This is still an expereimental feature so please understand that.

+You can find all information about it at [Ollama Docs](/examples/ollama.md).

 ---

 ## Running Tests